 Note: These at-home suspension trainers are only safe to use on one side of the door.
-Your TRX vacation workout may be hindered, depending on how your hotel room door and bathroom doors open.
+Your TRX vacation workout may be hindered, depending on how the doors of your hotel room and bathroom open.
 Check room photos ahead of time to ensure that you will have enough space to use it.

 Fitness Apparel for the Road

 There’s no point toting your fitness kit along if you don’t have clothes to wear for your on-holiday workout.
 Be prepared and pack a workout outfit or two, plus running shoes.
 You want to feel comfortable when you’re exercising, so proper clothing is a must – even if you choose an oversized cotton t-shirt instead of the newest, strappy, sweat-wicking athletic crop top.